FiditeNemini/artcraft/README.md

 -------------------

-Normally, `npm install` in the `./vocodes` directory works, but Mac needed the following workaround for a [sass build failure](https://stackoverflow.com/a/55494370):
+Normally, `npm install` in the `./vocodes` directory works, but Mac needed the following workaround for a [sass build failure](https://stackoverflow.com/a/67242989):

 ```
-sudo npm install --unsafe-perm -g node-sass
+nvm install 14
 ```